+Laurent is a lecturer and researcher on gemstones at the University of Lausanne (Switzerland) also works for the Swiss Gemmological Institute SSEF - a leading gemmological laboratory.
 Laurent holds a PhD from the University of Basel (Switzerland).
 His PhD research explored sustainability and traceability issues in pearl farming, and in this context co-founded the Sustainable Pearls project which also obtained funding from The Tiffany & Co.
 Foundation.
 He has been working for a number of years on issues of natural resource management and sustainable sourcing of gemstone materials.
 He continues to work on sustainability issues in coloured gemstones and diamonds and frequently visits mining areas, most recently in West Africa and Burma.
 He has authored articles in all major gemological journals.
-His work has been featured by National Geographic, BBC, FastCoExist, Inhorgenta and Tages Anzeiger.
-He is a member of Impact Hub Zürich, a space where entrepreneurs and social innovators come together to realize their ideas for a sustainable world.
+His work has been presented in National Geographic, BBC, FastCoExist, Inhorgenta and Tages Anzeiger.
 He holds a Master in Earth Sciences from Basel University and is a fellow of the Gemmological Association of Great Britain.
-He also works for the Swiss Gemmological Institute SSEF - a leading gemmological laboratory- and is a lecturer in gemmology at University of Lausanne & ELSTE.

 Lynda is the knowledge transfer and training manager at the University of Queensland’s Centre for Social Responsibility in Mining.
 She has designed and led training and train the trainer programs in the extractive industry in Africa, Asia, Australia and South America.
 She is especially interested in miner education and in practical field gemmology courses for women miners.
 She is currently designing a specialised online course Understanding Coloured Gemstones.
 Her special area of expertise is in women in gemstone mining in Madagascar and she is currently researching women’s work across the sapphire value chain: miners, traders, cutters and jewellers.
 She is a senior researcher on the Tiffany and Co Foundation Coloured Gemstone Knowledge Hub GemHub.
 Lynda is currently under taking a Ph.D. entitled Pathways, opportunities and challenges for women working across the gemstone value chain in Madagascar.